Best Gloves for Handling Firewood

 Are leather gloves suitable for handling firewood?

 We don’t recommend leather gloves because coated gloves provide a better grip.
-When you need to quickly grip a log, an ax, and other tools, then having the best grip should be prioritized.
+When you need to quickly grip a log, an ax, and other tools, the best grip should be prioritized.
 You wouldn’t want to get hurt from something slipping out of your hands.